 A cyber security incident could be disruptive to our business, compromise confidential data, cause reputation harm, and subject us to litigation and federal and state governmental inquiries.

 We collect and store sensitive business and other information, including intellectual property and trade secrets, on our networks.
 Our business operations are dependent upon the secure maintenance of this information.
-Despite the implementation of security measures, our internal computer and information technology systems and those of our vendors and customers are vulnerable to attack and damage from computer viruses, malware, denial of service attacks, unauthorized access, or other harm, including from threat actors seeking to cause disruption to our business.
+Despite the implementation of security measures, our IT systems and those of our vendors and customers are vulnerable to attack and damage from computer viruses, malware, denial of service attacks, unauthorized access, or other harm, including from threat actors seeking to cause disruption to our business.
 We face risks related to the protection of information that we maintain-or engage a third-party to maintain on our behalf-including unauthorized access, acquisition, use, disclosure, or modification of such information.
-Cyberattacks are increasing in their frequency, sophistication and intensity and have become increasingly difficult to detect.
-Cyberattacks could include the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering and other means to affect service reliability and threaten the confidentiality, integrity and availability of information.
+Cyberattacks are increasing in their frequency, sophistication, and intensity and have become increasingly difficult to detect.
+Cyberattacks could include the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering, and other means to affect service reliability and threaten the confidentiality, integrity, and availability of information.
 Beyond external criminal activity, systems that access or control access to our services and databases may be compromised as a result of human error, fraud or malice on the part of employees or third parties, or may result from accidental technological failure.
-A material cyberattack or security incident could cause interruptions in our operations and could result in a material disruption of our business operations, damage to our reputation, financial condition, results of operations, cash flows and prospects.
+A material cyberattack or security incident could cause interruptions in our operations and could also damage our reputation, financial condition, and results of operations.

-We receive, collect, process, use and store a large amount of information from our customers and our own employees, including personal information, protected health and other sensitive and confidential information.
+We receive, collect, process, use, and store a large amount of information from our customers and our own employees, including personal information and other sensitive and confidential information.
 If threat actors are able to circumvent or breach our security systems, they could steal any information located therein or cause serious and potentially long-lasting disruption to our operations.
-Security breaches or attempts thereof could also damage our reputation and expose us to a risk of monetary loss and/or litigation, fines and sanctions.
+Security breaches or attempts thereof could also damage our reputation and expose us to a risk of litigation, sanctions, and/or monetary loss.
 We also face risks associated with security breaches affecting third parties that conduct business with us or our customers and others who interact with our data.
-While we maintain insurance that covers certain security incidents, we may not carry appropriate insurance or maintain sufficient coverage to compensate for all potential liability.
+While we maintain insurance that covers certain security incidents, we may not carry appropriate insurance or maintain sufficient coverage to compensate for damage from all events and related potential liability.

-We are subject to diverse laws and regulations relating to data privacy and security, such as HIPPA and similar U.S. state data protection regulations, including the California Consumer Privacy Act (CCPA), and European data privacy laws, including the E.U.'s General Data Protection Regulation.
-Complying with these numerous and complex regulations is expensive and difficult, and failure to comply with these regulations could result in regulatory scrutiny, fines, civil liability or damage to our reputation.
-In addition, any security breach or attempt thereof could result in liability for stolen assets or information, additional costs associated with repairing any system damage, incentives offered to clients or other business partners to maintain business relationships after a breach, and implementation of measures to prevent future breaches, including organizational changes, deployment of additional personnel and protection technologies, employee training and engagement of third-party experts and consultants.
-Additionally, the costs incurred to remediate any security incident could be substantial.
+We are subject to diverse laws and regulations relating to data privacy and security, such as federal and state data protection regulations, including the California Consumer Privacy Act, as amended, and European data privacy laws, including the General Data Protection Regulation.
+Complying with these numerous and complex regulations is expensive and difficult, and failure to comply with these regulations could result in regulatory scrutiny, civil liability and related fines, or damage to our reputation.
+In addition, any security breach or attempt thereof could result in liability for stolen assets or information, additional costs associated with repairing any system damage, incentives offered to clients or other business partners to maintain business relationships after a breach, and implementation of measures to prevent future breaches, including organizational changes, deployment of additional personnel and protection technologies, increased employee training, and engagement of third-party experts and consultants.
+The costs incurred to remediate any security incident could be substantial.

-We cannot assure you that any of our third-party service providers with access to our, or our customers and/or employees' personally identifiable and other sensitive or confidential information will not experience security breaches or attempts thereof, which could have a corresponding effect on our business.
+In addition, we cannot assure you that any of our third-party service providers with access to our sensitive or confidential information, or to that of our customers and/or employees, will not experience security breaches or attempts thereof, which could have a corresponding effect on our business.

 Technology - Risk 1